carbon-language/carbon-lang/explorer/README.md

 Many of explorer's data structures provide a `Decompose` method, which allows simple data types to be generically decomposed into their fields.
-This is designed to resemble the planned structure of Carbon's `Data` interface.
+This is designed to provide the planned functionality of Carbon's `Data` interface, which allows an operation to be defined in terms of the same operation being performed on the fields of a data type.
+(The precise details of that interface are not yet designed, but it is likely to be implemented similarly to this `Decompose` function.)

 The `Decompose` function for a type takes a function and calls it with the fields of that type.
 For example: